 Egg used in the egg wash which you will brush over your biscuits just before you pop them in the oven.

-- Once you have created your dough, you’ll now pat it out into a rough thick rectangle on a lightly floured surface such as your kitchen bench or a large chopping board.
+Step two: Once you have created your dough, you’ll now pat it out into a rough thick rectangle on a lightly floured surface such as your kitchen bench or a large chopping board.
 Flour your rolling pin and let’s get rolling!
-I have provided measurements of the width and length in centimetres and inches for you to follow in the recipe method.

-- Sprinkle the currants over one half of the dough, follow along with the images for a visual reference.
-You then fold the other half of dough up and over the currants which then creates a smaller rectangle with the currants inside the two layers of dough.
-Now you roll that back out to almost the original size rectangle which you started with.
+Step three: Sprinkle the currants over one half of the dough, then fold the other half of dough up and over the currants which then creates a smaller rectangle.
+Roll it back out to almost the original size rectangle which you started with.
 Trim the edges of the dough to create even sides.
-Don’t throw away those excess trimmings, you’ll bake those too, yum!

-- Grab a fork and lightly prick the top of the dough all over.
+Step four: Grab a fork and lightly prick the top of the dough all over.
 Now it’s time for you to cut your biscuits out using a knife and a measuring tape.
-If you’re anything like me and cannot help but want equal size biscuits, use a measuring tape.

-- Whip up a simple 2-ingredient egg wash which is an egg + milk.
-Brush this over each biscuit, this is what turns the dough golden and crisp during baking.
+Step five: Whip up a simple 2-ingredient egg wash which is an egg + milk.
+Brush this over each biscuit then sprinkle each with the extra caster sugar.

 - Ensure your butter is cubed and chilled when making the dough, this prevents the butter from getting too warm and melting through the flour, which results in soggy dough.

-- So all of your biscuits can have a straight edge, be sure to trim the sides before cutting into biscuits.
+- To ensure all of your biscuits have a straight edge, be sure to trim the sides before cutting into biscuits.
 Take those trimmings and pop them on a separate baking tray and bake until golden, enjoy later.

 - The egg wash is what give these biscuits that nice golden finish which you won’t achieve using just milk alone.
-A sprinkle of sugar gives a slight crunch to your finished biscuit.
+Be sure to include the sprinkle of sugar as gives the biscuits a slight crunch.

-- ⅓ cup raw or white caster sugar
+- 1/3 cup golden or white caster sugar

 - 130 g unsalted butter, cubed and chilled

-- 1-2 tablespoon raw or white caster sugar, to sprinkle on top
+- 1-2 Tbsp golden or white caster sugar, to sprinkle on top

 - Preheat oven to 180ºC (350ºF).
 Line a large baking tray with baking paper and set aside.